KxSystems/docs/docs/wp/websockets/index.md

 provides a range of great ways to visualize and analyze both real-time streaming data and highly-optimized polled queries on intra-day and historical data.
-Completely configurable, _Kx Dashboards_ enables clients to quickly build powerful grids and charts of the underlying data stored within Kx and other databases.
+Completely configurable, _Kx Dashboards_ enables clients to quickly build powerful grids and charts of the underlying data stored within KX and other databases.

 All tests were run using kdb+ version 3.5 (2017.11.30)